BartoszKaszewczuk/trafiboard/README.md

 ```
 ---

-## ⚠️ Current Limitations
+## ⚠️ Considerations
+1. In current state, this project is developed cheaply and on demand with new features/improvements added as my own use-cases expand.
+Please do not take it a reference project for production patterns.
-1. Only unprotected API access to Traefik is currently supported.
+2. Only unprotected API access to Traefik is currently supported.
 We recommend setting up communication over a private network.
-2. Currently only services defining `favicon.ico` at the root will display a favicon beside service name.
+3. Currently only services defining `favicon.ico` at the root will display a favicon beside service name.

 ---